altonchaney/character-journey-map/README.md

 #### `npm start`

-Runs the webapp in the default development mode and opens it in a web browser.
+Runs the package in the default development mode, but won't be usable on it's own.

-#### `npm test`

-Launches the test runner in the interactive watch mode, and will output results in your terminal.

 #### `npm run build`

-Builds a production ready bundle for the app.
-Useful for seeing exactly how the webapp is served to end users.
+Builds a production ready bundle for the app in the `/dist` folder, complete with accompanying files.

-This app is ready to be deployed!
+#### `npm publish ./dist`

+Publishes the contents of the `/dist` folder to NPM.

 ---